 Through the delivery of hands-on, blended learning in financial literacy, work readiness, and entrepreneurship, we empower young people to grow their entrepreneurial ideas, hone their work skills, manage their earnings and secure better lives for themselves, their families, and their communities.

-Junior Achievement programs were first introduced in sub-Saharan Africa in 1979, and now JA has operations in 14 African nations reaching more than 200,000 youth annually.
+Junior Achievement programs were first introduced in sub-Saharan Africa in 1979.

 The mission of JA Africa is to inspire and prepare young people in Africa to succeed in a global economy.